 Jump to:

-Minimal ingredients/Maximum flavor If you are looking for another quick recipe that uses self-rising flour and Greek yogurt, try my Easy English Muffin Recipe.
+Minimal ingredients/Maximum flavor If you are looking for another quick recipe that uses self-rising flour plus Greek yogurt, try my Easy English Muffin Recipe.
 They cook up light and fluffy on the stovetop with all the nooks and crannies you crave!

 Ingredients